IFRS for Energy companies

 Who should attend?

 All delegates will receive an evaluation questionnaire upon completion of the course.
-The feedback from these questionnaires allows Shasat to conduct trend analysis and continuously approve the quality of its learning solutions
+The feedback from these questionnaires allows Shasat to conduct trend analysis and continuously improve the quality of its learning solutions

 Venue & other info

 You will receive the joining instructions including login details at least 1 week before the commencement of the training program.

 Shasat may at its sole discretion change the format, speakers, participants, content, venue location and programme or any other aspect of the Conference at any time and for any reason, whether or not due to a Force Majeure Event, in each case without liability.

 If you are seeking to profile your products, expertise and experience then the Shasat will endeavour to assist your business objectives with opportunities such as:

 - Targeted brand awareness and the association of your company with this area of expertise.

 - Present your expertise to a targeted group of industry leaders.

 - Exhibit your products to new prospective clients already attending this conference.

 We will provide you with a platform to meet face to face with a room full of potential clients and exhibit the benefit of your services.
 For more information on how Shasat can help you meet your marketing objectives, Contact our customer service team at firstname.lastname@example.org